Hamiltonian analysis of Mimetic gravity with higher derivatives: Mimetic gravity with higher derivative terms

-To identify the number of DOFs in this model, We shall perform the full Hamiltonian analysis.
-Although the Hamiltonian analysis of this model in the case of $f(\phi)=1$ has been studied at the perturbation level \cite{Firouzjahi:2017txv}, there may be extra DOF not showing up at the perturbation level with cosmological FRW background and thereby the analysis of the general non-perturbation theory is necessary.
+where $\bar{\la}=\la/f(\phi)$.
+Here, we use bar to distinguish the variables in the Einstein frame from the ones in the Jordan frame.
+To identify the number of DOFs in this model, we shall perform the full Hamiltonian analysis.
+Although the Hamiltonian analysis of this model in the case of $f(\phi)=1$ has been studied at the perturbation level \cite{Firouzjahi:2017txv}, there may exist extra DOF not showing up at the perturbation level with cosmological FRW background.
+Therefore, it is necessary to perform the Hamiltonian analysis of the general non-perturbation theory.